aws-samples/swift-ecs-workshop/README.md

 7. Create a Service by clicking on the Action's Button -> Create Service

 	*	Task Definition: `swift-on-ecs-task:1`
+	*	Cluster: You can find the cluster name in CloudFormation, Resources tab (ECSCluster).
 	*	Service name: `swift-on-ecs-service`
 	*  Number of tasks : 1